Inverse Optimization: Theory and Applications: Applications in Estimation Problems

-Extensions of this approach from a modeling perspective include using convex objective functions (instead of linear) \citep{chan2018trade, sayre2014automatic}, learning objective functions rather than the weights~\citep{Ajayi_2021}, and using input data that represents partial dose distributions (instead of complete ones) \citep{babier2018knowledge}.
+Extensions from a modeling perspective include using convex objective functions \citep{chan2018trade, sayre2014automatic}, learning objective functions rather than the weights~\citep{ajayi2022objective}, and using input data that represents partial dose distributions \citep{babier2018knowledge}.
 Another direction of research includes combining inverse optimization with machine learning methods to generate personalized weights for each patient based on patient-specific anatomy, and to automate the treatment planning process for prospective patients~\citep{lee2013predicting,boutilier2015models,babier2018knowledge,babier2020knowledge,babier2020importance,goli2018small}.
 Finally,~\citet{ghate2020imputing} uses inverse optimization to estimate unobservable parameters of a non-convex quadratically constrained quadratic problem that finds optimal dosing schedules given observed schedules from clinical studies.

 \paragraph{Liver transplantation.}